Skip to content

 While v1.0.0 is a great step to data-stability and security, it's not a backup.
 Mealie provides a full site data backup mechanism through the UI.

 These backups are just plain .zip files that you can download from the UI or access via the mounted volume on your system.
-For complete data protection you MUST store these backups somewhere safe, and outside of the server where they are deployed.
+For complete data protection you MUST store these backups somewhere safe, outside of the server where they are deployed.

 Appendix